Real Truth About Health Conference

 Best of all, over time the benefits endure and continue to improve.
 I am always excited when I see arrest and reversal in patient after patient and their joy and relief when they are free of the disease that was destroying them.

 All heart patients who are not absolute emergencies should first have an aggressive opportunity at non surgical medical therapy.
 This is not just my opinion but that of expert cardiolgists from Boston, Hartford, Houston, Stanford, San Diego, Seattle and Cleveland.
-The difference in my case is that I advocate an aggressive plant based nutrition program to arrest and reverse the disease and to avoid all surgery.
+I advocate an aggressive plant based nutrition program to arrest and reverse the disease and to avoid all surgery.
 Drugs alone do not prevent heart attacks and stop symptoms of heart disease.

 There is no question it is hard at first.
 And it is hardest eating out at friends’ houses.
 However, I am always impressed how well my patients do once they experience the relief of chest pain, weight loss, and the improved feeling of well being they have eating a plant-based diet.
 Then the motivation comes from within.
 It also helps that within 8-12 weeks of starting the program the fat receptor in the brain down regulates and they lose the craving for fat.
 And as they start feeling better and better, they know that they are the ones– not their physician or their surgeon–that have control over the disease.
 It is a powerful feeling!